ashitasai/portfolio/README.md

 ## Week 2
 ### Critique by redesign - Data visualization from Google Sheets

+**Context:**
+The original article was posted on The Economist.
+Apart from catching up on the major headlines each day, the audience of this news outlet enjoys reading about topics that provide them with additional general knowledge.
+In this case, the article’s goal is to assess if there is any truth to the phrase “Midwestern nice”.
+The authors show one measure of “niceness” through a map illustrating the volunteer rates across the U.S.

 **Note:** The dataset used to create the visualization in the original article showed 2017 volunteer rates.
 However, this data was no longer available.
 I used the 2018 volunteer rates and they followed the same trend as the previous year.

 ![Screenshot](c2.png)